Myrdincx/dotfiles-old/README.md

 Most of the dotfiles are created by other people.\
 I mostly changed some stuff like shortcuts, extra tools, ...

+**The Original DOTS are for BSPWM, AWESOMEWM and I3, but I prefer AWESOMEWM** *Dotfiles will only include changes to the AWESOMEWM configuration*

 ---

 ## Installation